-Springboard is a four month planning program for small and mid-sized arts and cultural organizations designed to help them identify capacity strengths and challenges.
+Springboard is a four month planning program for arts and cultural organizations, designed to help them identify capacity strengths and challenges.
 Participants set priorities, identify goals and take action to improve issues such as business systems, fundraising, audiences development and board governance.
 With the help of 501 Commons consultants, Springboard participants have the opportunity to learn and share with a cohort of eight organizations.

 “501 Commons brings a disciplined, introspective and practical approach to strengthening arts nonprofits.
 The tools, presentations and group discussions have already helped us define our goals, which will help serve the community.” ~Tasveer